 RS-232

-An older serial communication standard that uses higher signal voltages than modern microcontroller logic pins.
-If you are connecting this breakout to a microcontroller, you may need an RS-232 interface or level converter rather than wiring it directly.
+RS-232 is an older serial communication standard that uses higher, inverted signal voltages (typically around plus or minus 3 to 15 volts) rather than the low logic levels of modern microcontroller pins.
+When connecting RS-232 equipment to a microcontroller, you usually need an RS-232 transceiver or level converter rather than wiring it directly, or you risk damaging the pins.

 single-board computer